hluk/CopyQ/docs/build-source-code.rst

     brew install qt5

-Build with the following commands.
+Build with the following commands:

 ::